ChanchalSinghRathore/ChanchalSinghRathore/README.md

 - 👨‍💻 All of my projects are available at [https://portfolio-zeta-nine-72.vercel.app/](https://portfolio-zeta-nine-72.vercel.app/)

-- 📝 I regularly write articles on [software development, tech trends, and startup journeys.](software development, tech trends, and startup journeys.)
+- 📝 I regularly write articles on software development, tech trends.

 - 💬 Ask me about **my belief in creating impact at scale.**